|As of April 2, 2018

 Then the same thing

-happened with the Volvo emblem on steering wheels on 2008 to 2016
+happened with the blue "VOLVO" emblem on steering wheels on all 2008 to

 models.
 After again receiving numerous requests, I